The Heinsohn Family in Texas

 The children included:

-3. Henry Heinsohn (1852- ca 1873) died as a young man.
+2. Henry Heinsohn (1852- ca 1873) died as a young man.

-4. Henrietta (1857-1936) married Peter William Brautigam and lived in the Galveston area.
+3. Henrietta Marie (1857-1936) married Peter William Brautigam and lived in the Galveston area.

-5. Julia (ca 1865 - ?) married William M. Foster and died childless in San Antonio.
+5. Julia (ca 1865 <1905) married William M. Foster and her whereabouts were unknown to her family by 1894.

 6. William (1870 - 1933) never married and died at the State Hospital in San Antonio.